DesperatePeter/starsector-symbiotic-void-creatures/README.md

 ## Attributions

-AI art generator Night Cafe (https://creator.nightcafe.studio/) and Stable Diffusion Reimagine XL (https://clipdrop.co/stable-diffusion-reimagine?ref=producthunt) used to create portraits and the Stjarwhal illustration
+AI art generator Night Cafe (https://creator.nightcafe.studio/) and Stable Diffusion Reimagine XL (https://clipdrop.co/stable-diffusion-reimagine?ref=producthunt) used to create portraits, the Stjarwhal illustration and the drink icons for Substance Abuse integration.

 ### New Version: